bhelx/below-c-level/content/time-and-place.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3783.255639529634!2d-90.0738928005132!3d29.943244402841852!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x8620a676c8155555%3A0xb336121282dc7834!2sThe%20Shop%20At%20the%20CAC!5e0!3m2!1sen!2sus!4v1674340885740!5m2!1sen!2sus" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>
 <p></p>

-Enter the building using the glass doors on Camp St and take the elevator to the 3rd floor.
-You then take the open stairs in the middle of the room up to the 4th floor.
-There is a large conference room in the center of this floor in the center hall called Executive Conference Room - 4D.
+Enter the building using the glass doors on Camp St and take the elevator to the 4th floor.
+There is a glass door that is typically locked that takes you into a commons area.
+At least one person will be there to greet you and let you in.
+We will hold the meeting in the large conference room in the center of this floor in the center hall called Executive Conference Room - 4D.
-It's the largest conference room on the floor.

 The bar we will walk to afterwards is called [The Rusty Nail](http://www.rustynailnola.com/).
 It's a 7 minute walk from the venue.
 This is completely optional but we can't reserve the room all night.

 <p></p>
 <iframe src="https://www.google.com/maps/embed?pb=!1m28!1m12!1m3!1d3457.2931215279723!2d-90.07258453458044!3d29.94224623034755!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!4m13!3e3!4m5!1s0x8620a676c8155555%3A0xb336121282dc7834!2sThe%20Shop%20At%20the%20CAC%2C%20900%20Camp%20St%203rd%20floor%2C%20New%20Orleans%2C%20LA%2070130!3m2!1d29.9435272!2d-90.0707523!4m5!1s0x8620a670b8ad05ed%3A0xe2ef9b67b783213b!2sThe%20Rusty%20Nail%2C%20Constance%20Street%2C%20New%20Orleans%2C%20LA!3m2!1d29.9408329!2d-90.06924629999999!5e0!3m2!1sen!2sus!4v1674341164188!5m2!1sen!2sus" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>
 <p></p>

+## I'm Late and Locked Out!

+If you find yourself late or locked out of the building, please ping Benjamin or Aaron on Slack.
+We can buzz you in remotely.

 ## Parking